Vyral/base-template/_posts/2021-02-23-the-benefits-of-refinancing-in-todays-market.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s why refinancing in today’s market is such a great idea.</em></p>
+*Here’s why refinancing in today’s market is such a great idea.*

 If you’re considering a refinance of your home, you’re not alone.
-I’ve actually refinanced twice in the past year.&nbsp;
+I’ve already refinanced twice in the past year.&nbsp;

 Why? **One reason is that the conforming limit has increased from $756,000 to $822,000.** If your home is between that value, refinancing to a conforming rate may be in your best interest.&nbsp;